Which of the following is NOT one of the five steps in the revenu... | Study Prep in Pearson+

 1

-Step 1: Understand the revenue recognition process under current accounting standards, which is governed by the five-step model outlined in ASC 606 (IFRS 15).
-This model is designed to ensure revenue is recognized accurately and consistently.
+Step 1: Understand the revenue recognition process under ASC 606, which consists of five key steps.
+These steps are designed to ensure that revenue is recognized in a consistent and transparent manner.

-Step 4: Note that 'Recognize expenses as incurred' is not part of the revenue recognition process.
-This phrase relates to expense recognition, which is a separate concept in accounting and not included in the five-step model for revenue recognition.
+Step 4: Identify which option does not align with the five steps of ASC 606.
+Specifically, 'Estimate future cash flows from the contract' is not part of the revenue recognition process under ASC 606.

-Step 5: Conclude that the correct answer is 'Recognize expenses as incurred,' as it does not belong to the five steps of the revenue recognition process under current accounting standards.
+Step 5: Conclude that the correct answer is 'Estimate future cash flows from the contract,' as it is not one of the five steps in the revenue recognition process under ASC 606.

 Watch next